companieshouse/refund-request-consumer-java/docs/pull_request_template.md

 ### Testing
 - [ ] Do the code changes have unit and integration tests with code coverage > 80%?
-- [ ] Has the code been tested locally and/or passed the API Karate tests on Tilt?
+- [ ] Has the code been tested locally and/or passed the API Karate tests on docker-chs-development?
 - [ ] Have mandatory manual test cases been run?
 - [ ] Are extra Karate tests required?
 - [ ] Are all the test data resources up to date?